Port Augusta former power stations site

 The DMP is regularly reviewed and revised to ensure it remains reflective of changes to site conditions and operations.
 Subsequent revised versionsare assessed by the EPA prior to approval.
 The most recent DMP was approved on 20 May 2019 and is now the responsibility of the new licence holder Cu-River Mining to implement.

-The EPA requires Cu-River Mining to monitor air quality around the former power stations.
+As a condition of EPA licence, Cu-River is required to monitor air quality around the former power station site.

 |Lea Memorial Oval||E-BAM|

 |Ash Dam (North, East and South)||3 x Metone E-Sampler|